openannotation/annotator/doc/hacking/plugin-development.rst

 ``Annotator.Plugin`` the plugin instance itself.
 The events are as
 follows:

+``beforeAnnotationCreated(annotation)``
--  ``beforeAnnotationCreated(annotation)``: called immediately before an
-   annotation is created.
+    called immediately before an annotation is created.
 If you need to modify the annotation before it is saved use this event.
+``annotationCreated(annotation)``
--  ``annotationCreated(annotation)``: called when the annotation is created use this to store the annotations.
+    called when the annotation is created use this to store the annotations.
+``beforeAnnotationUpdated(annotation)``
--  ``beforeAnnotationUpdated(annotation)``: as above, but just before an existing annotation is saved.
+    as above, but just before an existing annotation is saved.
+``annotationUpdated(annotation)``
--  ``annotationUpdated(annotation)``: as above, but for an existing annotation which has just been edited.
+    as above, but for an existing annotation which has just been edited.
+``annotationDeleted(annotation)``
--  ``annotationDeleted(annotation)``: called when the user deletes an annotation.
+    called when the user deletes an annotation.
+``annotationEditorShown(editor, annotation)``
--  ``annotationEditorShown(editor, annotation)``: called when the
-   annotation editor is presented to the user.
+    called when the annotation editor is presented to the user.
+``annotationEditorHidden(editor)``
--  ``annotationEditorHidden(editor)``: called when the annotation editor is hidden, both when submitted and when editing is cancelled.
+    called when the annotation editor is hidden, both when submitted and when editing is cancelled.
+``annotationEditorSubmit(editor, annotation)``
--  ``annotationEditorSubmit(editor, annotation)``: called when the
-   annotation editor is submitted.
+    called when the annotation editor is submitted.
+``annotationViewerShown(viewer, annotations)``
--  ``annotationViewerShown(viewer, annotations)``: called when the
-   annotation viewer is shown and provides the annotations being displayed.
+    called when the annotation viewer is shown and provides the annotations being displayed.
+``annotationViewerTextField(field, annotation)``
--  ``annotationViewerTextField(field, annotation)``: called when the
-   text field displaying the annotation comment in the viewer is created.
+    called when the text field displaying the annotation comment in the viewer is created.

 Example
 ~~~~~~~